-Think DevOps is just CI/CD?
+Think DevOps is just continuous delivery?
 Wrong.
 That's only a quarter of the story.
-This free course covers the DevOps philosophy and technical practices.
-You'll learn how to put the technical practices into action from top industry practitioners.
+This free course puts the language and technology bits aside to focus on what really matters: shipping better software faster.
+First, the philosophy.

 About This Course

 This course teaches DevOps ideas.
 The ideas are transformative.
 They changed my career and they can change yours too.
-Many people get lost in the sea of CI/CD and technical choices.
+Many people get lost in the sea of automation and picking this cloud over that cloud or this container over that container.
 That misses the point.
 The DevOps philosophy is rooted in a long history of industrial learning, technological adoption and experimentation.
-The technical ways of working (such as CI/CD) are natural outcome given the right perspective—in fact it could be no other way.
+The technical ways of working (such as continuous integration and continuous delivery) are natural outcome given the right perspective—in fact it could be no other way.

 This course is broken into two parts.
 Part one covers the three DevOps principles.
 Part two presents a path to measurable success and technical implementation playbooks.

 Day 1: Philosophy & History